chunithmsg/chunithmsg/src/app/rules/rules.md

 | Top 8 | 14.5 - 14.9 inclusive       | 14.5 - 15.2 inclusive |
 | Top 4 | 14.8 - 15.2 inclusive       | 14.8 - 15.4 inclusive |
 | Top 2 | 15.0 - 15.4 inclusive       | N/A                   |

+### Song Ban List

+In addition, some charts may not be chosen in the competition.
+For a full list of charts, [click here](https://docs.google.com/spreadsheets/d/1QpTEl-36QFohIipiX2j9VgNgx_Fpoor_BJGsgPNb9Ss/edit?usp=sharing).

 ### Randomiser Pool